Capital punishment in the United States: Methods

-All 27 states with the death penalty for murder provide lethal injection as the primary method of execution.
-Vermont's remaining death penalty statute for treason provides electrocution as the method of execution.
+Of the 27 states with the death penalty, 23 provide lethal injection either as the sole method of execution, or as the primary method applying by default (if available) when the convict does not select one.

-Some states allow other methods than lethal injection, but only as secondary methods to be used merely at the request of the prisoner, or if lethal injection is unavailable due to an inability to procure the necessary drugs or due to court challenges to lethal injection's constitutionality.
+The four other states include South Carolina, which provides electrocution as the primary method, while Louisiana, Mississippi and Missouri allow the department of corrections to select the method.

-Several states continue to use the historical three-drug protocol: firstly an anesthetic, secondly pancuronium bromide, a paralytic, and finally potassium chloride to stop the heart.
-Eight states have used a single-drug protocol, inflicting only an overdose of a single anesthetic to the prisoner.
+Several states continue to use the three-drug protocol for lethal injection: firstly an anesthetic, secondly pancuronium bromide, a paralytic, and finally potassium chloride to stop the heart.
+Eight states have used a single-drug protocol, instead using a single anesthetic.

-While some state statutes specify the drugs required, a majority do not, giving more flexibility to prison officers.
+While some state statutes specify the drugs required in executions, a majority does not.

-Pressures from anti-death penalty activists and shareholders have made it difficult for correctional services to get the chemicals.
-Hospira, the only U.S. manufacturer of sodium thiopental, stopped making the drug in 2011.
+Pressures from anti-death penalty activists have led to supply-chain disruptions of the chemicals used in lethal injections.
+Hospira, the only U.S. manufacturer of sodium thiopental, stopped making the drug in 2011, citing "[Hospira] would have to prove that it wouldn’t be used in capital punishment."
 In 2016, it was reported that more than 20 U.S. and European drug manufacturers including Pfizer (the owner of Hospira) had taken steps to prevent their drugs from being used for lethal injections.

 Since then, some states have used other anesthetics, such as pentobarbital, etomidate, or fast-acting benzodiazepines or sedatives like midazolam.
+In 2009, following the failed execution of Romell Broom, Ohio began using a one drug protocol of thiopental sodium intravenously for lethal injections, or an intramuscular injection of midazolam and hydromorphone if an IV site could not be established.

-Many states have since bought lethal injection drugs from foreign furnishers, and most states have made it a criminal offense to reveal the identities of furnishers or execution team members.
+Many states have since bought lethal injection drugs from foreign suppliers, and most states have made it a criminal offense to reveal the identities of drug suppliers or execution team members.
 In November 2015, California adopted regulations allowing the state to use its own public compounding pharmacies to make the chemicals.

-In 2009, Ohio approved the use of an intramuscular injection of 500 mg of hydromorphone (a 333-fold lethal overdose for an opioid-naive person) and a supratherapeutic dose of midazolam as a backup means of carrying out executions when a suitable vein cannot be found for intravenous injection.

 Lethal injection was held to be a constitutional method of execution by the U.S. Supreme Court in three cases: Baze v.
 Rees (2008), Glossip v.
 Gross (2015), and Bucklew v.
 Precythe (2019).

+State-selected methods

+In the following states, the method is selected by the department of corrections among: